-Classic Sunday Pot Roast is an easy to make comfort food that is hearty, filling, and can easily feed the whole family.
+Classic Sunday Pot Roast is an easy-to-make comfort food that is hearty, filling, and can easily feed the whole family.
 This recipe will work for a classic oven braise as well as in a slow cooker or Instant Pot.

 When it comes to a Sunday dinner in America, there’s nothing quite as classic as pot roast.
-Of course, the day of the week doesn’t really matter, pot roast is a delicious dinner for any day of the week.
-A good pot roast can be made with any cut of beef roast.
-Popular choices include chuck roast, round roast, and briskets.
-The beef is seasoned and seared.
-The pan then needs to be deglazed with a braising liquid—commonly beef broth and red wine.
-We like to add in garlic and Worcestershire sauce for a more complex flavor.
-It really kicks things up a notch.
+Of course, the day of the week doesn’t really matter, pot roast is a delicious dinner any day of the week.
+This meal is full of nostalgia and has been a favorite option for a large family dinner or special occasion dinner.

 - Chuck Roast – tender, falls apart when finished and easily shredded

 - Round Roast (bottom round, top round) – lean and easy to slice